Kelso Sch. Dist.

 TRANSITION TO KINDERGARTEN (TK)

-Transition to Kindergarten (TK) is a pre-kindergarten program for children who will be four years old by August 31, 2024, and would benefit from additional preparation to be successful in kindergarten the following year.
+Transition to Kindergarten (TK) is a FREE pre-kindergarten program for children who will be four years old by August 31, 2024, and would benefit from additional preparation to be successful in kindergarten the following year.
 Classrooms are staffed by certificated teachers and paraeducators.

 • Full day, five days a week, starting September 3, 2024